-Every year through the fall and winter we begin to hear of alarming numbers of people admitted to hospitals or even dead from the flu.
+Every fall and winter we hear of alarming numbers of people who are admitted to hospitals with or even die from the flu.
 But in reality, the worst of these cases are afflicted with not just the flu, but dangerous complications that have arisen from it.

-But how do you know if your symptoms are garden variety flu or progressing into something more dangerous?
+But how do you know if your symptoms are simply the flu or progressing into something more dangerous?

 Normal Signs of Flu

 A healthy adult who contracts the flu can expect the following symptoms to occur:

 - Digestive upset (more common in children)

 Symptoms of Something More

 In adults, even those who are otherwise healthy, the following symptoms warrant medical care:

 If you only see normal flu symptoms, but they resolve and then return more strongly, that can also be a big red flag.

 For children, the following symptoms can be signs of danger: